How does ultra fast broadband work?

 What is the difference between broadband and fiber?

 The difference between broadband and fiber resides in the underlying technology.
-Traditional broadband networks send data signals in the form of electrical pulses through copper cables, while fiber optic cables are made of glass and transmit data signals in the form of light pulses.
-As well, fiber optic cables don't conduct electricity, so there are no issues with ground loops or lightning strikes.
+Traditional broadband networks send data signals in the form of electrical pulses through copper cables, while fiber optic cables are made of glass and transmit data signals in the form of light pulses sent by laser.
+Fiber optic cables don't conduct electricity, so there are no issues with ground loops or lightning strikes.